Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/eid.rst

 6. Enter the user PIN which you defined previously in step 4.
 Wait a moment until a new keypair and certificate are generated.
-In case your Nitrokey is not detected you may want to execute “certutil -scinfo” for troubleshooting.
+In case your Nitrokey is not detected you may want to execute ``certutil -scinfo`` for troubleshooting.

 	.. figure:: images/eidauthenticate/3.png
 		:alt: img3